VirtualAgentics/virtualagentics-documents/Phase1/Publish_Agent_Design_Specification.md

 Because it’s last in pipeline, a faulty deployment could mean content isn't reaching site.
 The team should quickly catch that if no new content appears.
 We have alarms on PublishFailure events as well.

 Possibly maintain backward compatibility: If we changed the content format, the new agent might produce things differently.
 But since it's end of pipeline, backward compatibility matters only if, say, the site expects a certain format.
 We must coordinate with site.
-E.g., if we decided to not wrap HTML with <html> anymore, site might break if it expected full pages (if it's just serving that file raw).
+E.g., if we decided to not wrap HTML with  anymore, site might break if it expected full pages (if it's just serving that file raw).

 Usually, any changes to output format is considered carefully to not break site or to update site accordingly.